 To qualify for veterinary assistance, applicants must:

-- be a permanent resident of British Columbia.
+- be a resident of British Columbia.

 - submit an application prior to treatment (or within 3 days after veterinary care is provided in emergency situations).